 With growth in other accommodation sectors, Amsterdam has sacrificed the unique benefits of STRs without a strong impact on overall tourism.
-In Amsterdam, approximately 22% of properties on Airbnb are listed explicitly as a private room within an existing property, without including whole properties that can be let when residents are temporarily away.29 Additionally, up to 97% of the revenue STR hosts receive remains in local communities within the EU.
-This compares to large hotel chains: although it is important to recognise the local employment opportunities and supply chain benefits supported by these hotels.
-They are often owned by large multinational corporations and more likely to transfer profits outside of Europe.

-This contrasts with less restrictive regulation introduced in Rotterdam, which enforces a 60-day cap, does not require hosts to purchase a permit, and has not introduced an outright ban.30
+In Amsterdam, approximately 22% of properties on Airbnb are listed explicitly as a private room within an existing property, without including whole properties that can be let when residents are temporarily away.
+Additionally, 97% of the revenue STR hosts receive remains in local communities within the EU.
+This compares to large hotel chains, which are often built and owned by large multinational corporations and more likely to transfer profits outside of Europe-although it is important to recognise the local employment opportunities and supply chain benefits supported by these hotels.
+This contrasts with less restrictive regulation introduced in Rotterdam, which enforces a 60-day cap, does not require hosts to purchase a permit, and did not introduce an outright ban.
 Overall tourism growth was higher in Rotterdam compared to Amsterdam (21% vs. 7% 2019-2023).
 In Rotterdam, this increase was supported by a wider range of accommodation options, including a smaller contribution of STRs (10% of total guest nights over the period 2019-2023).

-The contribution of STRs to the wider accommodation supply resulted in an estimated €11.4 million in host earnings in 2023.31
+The contribution of STRs to the wider accommodation supply resulted in an estimated €11.4 million in host earnings in 2023.

-3.1.2 Disproportionate regulation risks public backlash and stronger informal sector

-In Barcelona, highly restrictive rules have been introduced-starting with a complete suspension of new STR registrations in 2014,32 an increase in administrative requirements, and plans for an outright STR ban by 2028.33 Fines of up to €600,000 can be issued in some cases if these rules are broken,34 roughly 28 times the average earnings that an STR host in Spain makes in a year.35

-Figure 20: Proportion of Fines in Barcelona and Berlin
+3.1.2 Disproportionate regulation risks public backlash and stronger informal sector In Barcelona, highly restrictive rules have been introduced-starting with a complete suspension of new STR registrations in 2014, an increase in administrative requirements, and plans for an outright STR ban by 2028.
+Fines of up to €600,000 can be issued in some cases if these rules are broken, roughly 28 times the average earnings that an STR host in Spain makes in a year.
+Figure 20: Proportion of Fines in Barcelona and Berlin 28X Size of Fines in Barcelona Compared to Host Earnings 35X Size of Fines in Berlin Compared to Host Earnings In Berlin, a de facto ban on entire-home STRs was introduced in 2016.

-28X

-Size of Fines

-in Barcelona

-Compared to Host

-Earnings

-In Berlin, a de facto ban on entire-home STRs was introduced in 2016.
 While this restriction was later reversed in 2018 provided a permit was obtained, this application process remains burdensome and restrictive for hosts.
 Applying for a permit is particularly onerous, requiring a paper-based application and is enforced from day one, even for individuals looking to rent out their primary residence on a temporary basis.
 For entire homes that are secondary residences, there is an additional limit of 90 days per year when the property can be rented.
-Any failure to comply with these regulations can result in a fine of up to €500,000, roughly 35 times the average earnings that an STR host in Germany makes in a year.36

-These disproportionate regulations can push STRs into the informal sector, outside of any regulated or established transactional platforms.
+Any failure to comply with these regulations can result in a fine of up to €500,000, roughly 35 times the average earnings that an STR host in Germany makes in a year. ines in mpared arnings These disproportionate regulations can push STRs into the informal sector, outside of any regulated or established platforms.
 This results in a lack of data and no way to enforce compliance with rules or regulations.
 Local authorities also face significant difficulty in overseeing activity in the informal sector.
-After facing excessive regulations in New York, STRs are being advertised in the informal sector via social media platforms and classified advertisement, non-transactional websites.37
+After facing excessive regulations in New York, STRs are being advertised in the informal sector via social media platforms and classified advertisement websites.
 Whilst these regulations are often introduced to combat STR speculators, individuals looking to rent out their primary home to supplement their income also suffer.
 Blanket bans are, therefore, a blunt instrument-causing harm to individuals rather than targeting STR speculators-and in some cases this can lead to significant backlash.
-In Barcelona, residents have formed multiple different associations to protest these regulations.38
+In Barcelona, residents have formed multiple different associations to protest these regulations.
 3.1.3 Limited evidence of an impact of STRs on housing costs as other factors at play